yAOwzers/tp/docs/DeveloperGuide.md

 iv.
 Test case: `add`
 Expected: An error message along with a formatting guideline message will be printed.
 v.
 Test case: `add /t test task /by 2020-10-10 2000`
-Expected: An error message along with a formatting guideline message will be printed in the command line interface.
+Expected: An error message along with a formatting guideline message (date format should be dd-MM-yyyy HHmm) will be printed in the command line interface.

 #### 2.3 Marking a task as done